hectorcorrea/solr-for-newbies/tutorial.md

 ### Installing Solr

-Once Java has been installed on your machine installing Solr is pretty simple.
-You just need to *download* a zip file and *unzip* it on your machine.
+Once Java has been installed on your machine to install Solr you just need to *download* a zip file, *unzip* it on your machine, and run it.

 You can download Solr from the [Apache](https://lucene.apache.org/solr/) web site.
 To make it easy, below are the steps to download and install version 8.4 which is the one that we will be using.